seanbutler/Glynth/Notes/criteria.md

 Taken from [this](https://www.ranker.com/crowdranked-list/the-best-classic-arcade-games)
  site is a lost of the most popular arcade games from the classic era.

- 1 Galaga
+ - Galaga
- 2 Donkey Kong
+ - Donkey Kong
- 3 Pac Man
+ - Pac Man
- 4 Space Invaders (1 and 4 are synonymous)
+ - Space Invaders (1 and 4 are synonymous)
- 5 Ms. Pac Man (3 and 5 are synonymous)
+ - Ms. Pac Man (3 and 5 are synonymous)
- 6 Dig Dug
+ - Dig Dug
- 7 Gauntlet
+ - Gauntlet
- 8 Asteroids
+ - Asteroids
- 9 Mario Bros (not an arcade game, also covered elsewhere) 10 1942
+ - Mario Bros (not an arcade game, also covered elsewhere)
+ - 1942
- 11 Defender
+ - Defender
- 12 Street Fighter II
+ - Street Fighter II
- 13 Centipede
+ - Centipede
- 14 Street Fighter
+ - Street Fighter
- 15 Double Dragon (see 12 & 14)
+ - Double Dragon (see 12 & 14)
- 16 Joust
+ - Joust
- 17 Mortal Combat (see 12, 14 & 15)
+ - Mortal Combat (see 12, 14 & 15)
- 18
- 19
+ - etc
- 20 etc
+ - etc
+ - PONG
+ - SPY HUNTER

 Ignore the strolling beat em up fighting games like Street Fighter and etc. Also ignore Mario Bros as really a console game.
 Both are well covered in other literature as well.